fairfield-university-ba-510-spring2019/final-project-back-row-squad/.ipynb_checkpoints/README-checkpoint.md

 # Step 5b:

 The second part of our fifth step was to build a data warehouse called `CourseDataWarehouse.db`.
 We created and populated the dimension tables first.
 Note that we have an bug in our FACULTY_W table.
 Then we created and populated the fact table, named: CLASS_FACTS_W.
-Code for this is found in the [DataWarehouse](CourseDataWarehouseDemo.ipynb)
+Code for this is found in this [DataWarehouse](CourseDataWarehouseDemo.ipynb) file.

 # Step 6:

 Our sixth step was to test our data warehouse called `CourseDataWarehouse.db` for data integrity.
 We included integrity checks for Domain, Entity and Relational Integrity as we did for the first database.
-Our work is included in the notebook, `CourseDataWarehouseTests.ipynb`.
+Our work is included in the notebook, [CourseDataWarehouseTests](CourseDataWarehouseTests.ipynb).

 # Step 7:

 Our seventh step is to demonstrate our results with useful queries.
 To do so, we attempted to replicate the queries used by Filip's Angels - but using our faculty member teammate (Dawn Massey), rather than Dr. Huntley.
-Our work is included in the notebook, `CourseDataWarehouseDemo.ipynb`.
+Our work is included in the notebook, [CourseDataWarehoustTests](CourseDataWarehouseDemo.ipynb).
 Our questions include the following: 1.
 What course has Massey taught the most?
 2. Which semester did Massey teach the most hours?
 3. In which classroom has Massey taught the most?
 4. On which day has Massey taught the most hours?

 # Step 8: